nicthegreatest/x-follower-transfer/README.md

 # x-follower-transfer
 A python script to transfer followed accounts from one X account to another.
+Exports list of accounts the old account is following to a CSV called following.csv - and uses the same CSV to upload to the new account.

 ### Dependencies
 tweepy for this to work & tqdm for a progress bar.